HepSA Community News

 Training is delivered face-to-face as part of each Local Service Areas training cycle.
 While the training may be provided by Hepatitis SA online, face-to-face is preferred so robust discussions can take place.

-Evaluations are conducted at the beginning and end of each session, gauging participants’ increase in general blood borne virus knowledge as well as attitudinal change to stigma questions.
+Evaluations are conducted at the beginning and end of each session to gauge participants’ increase in general blood borne virus knowledge as well as attitudinal change to stigma questions.
 There is also a space for attendees to leave a comment at the completion of the training.

 Outcomes